Franklin77711/Project-Landing-Page-TheOdinProject/README.md

 # Project-Landing-Page-TheOdinProject
-This repository is for my first ever landing page | The Odin Project
+This repository is for my first ever landing page | The Odin Project.
+I will now do a landing page as part of The Odin Project Fundamentals.
+Here I will start from scratch and only use html and css.